PrabhakerP/CosmosDBHOL/modules/module05.md

         A "Required assets to build and debug are missing.
 Add them?" notification appears at the bottom right of the window.
         Select Yes.

+        If you miss it use Command Palette (View > Command Palette Ctrl+Shift+P) by typing '.NET', and running .NET: Generate Assets for Build and Debug.

 4. Run the app by entering the following command in the command shell make sure the environment is good.
 It should display "Hello, World!"